-- a) obligatory contributions of the authorization holders for operation of nuclear installations generating power, - b) transfer from the budgetary expenditure account of the Ministry of Economy of the SR as a levy is collected by the system operators (transmission system and distribution systems), - c) penalties imposed by ÚJD SR according to a specific legal provision, - d) interest payments (revenues) from deposits on nuclear fund accounts, - e) voluntary contributions from natural and legal entities, - f) subsides and contributions from the EU funds and other international organizations, financial institutions and funds provided to cover the expenses of back-end nuclear energy, - g) subsides from the state budget, - h) revenues from financial operations, - i) other resources, if required by a special regulation, - j) fees from the applicants for issuing permit for activities leading to exposure by a radioactive source represent a financial guarantee.
+- a) obligatory contributions of the authorization holders for operation of nuclear installations generating power, - b) transfer from the budgetary expenditure account of the MH SR as a levy is collected by the system operators (transmission system and distribution systems), - c) penalties imposed by ÚJD SR according to a specific legal provision, - d) interest payments (revenues) from deposits on nuclear fund accounts, - e) voluntary contributions from natural and legal entities, - f) subsides and contributions from the EU funds and other international organizations, financial institutions and funds provided to cover the expenses of back-end nuclear energy, - g) subsides from the state budget, - h) revenues from financial operations, - i) other resources, if required by a special regulation, - j) fees from the applicants for issuing permit for activities leading to exposure by a radioactive source represent a financial guarantee.

-Currently among the basic (majority) resources of the Fund are the mandatory contributions by the operators of nuclear installations generating electricity, and by Government regulation No. 426/2010 Coll. from 1 January 2011 also the transfer from the budgetary expenditure account of the Ministry of Economy of SR as levies collected by the operators of the transmission system and the distribution systems.
-Drawing of funds collected according to the mentioned Government Ordinance was possible only after it was approved by the European Commission by a decision dated 20 February 2013.
+Currently among the basic (majority) resources of the Fund are the mandatory contributions by the operators of nuclear installations generating electricity, and by Government regulation No. 426/2010 Coll. from 1 January 2011 also the transfer from the budgetary expenditure account of the MH SR as levies collected by the operators of the transmission system and the distribution systems.